krish-rm/quant-trading-basics/README.md

 - **Problem-Solving and Creativity** - Ability to design innovative strategies and solve complex problems.
 - **Attention to Detail** - Precision in model development and execution to avoid significant losses.

-## How to Improve Your Quant Trading Skills
+## How to improve your Quant Trading skills
 Improving your quantitative trading skills is an ongoing process:

 1. **Continuous Learning** - Take online courses on platforms like Coursera, Udemy, and QuantInsti.